njanakiev/njanakiev.github.io/_posts/2017-03-02-covariance-matrix.md

 ---
 layout: post
 title: Understanding the Covariance Matrix
-tags: [Python]
+tags: [Python, Statistics]
 image: /assets/covariance_visualization.png
+comments: true
 ---

-This article is showing a geometric and intuitive explanation of the covariance matrix and the way it describes the shape of a data set.
-We will describe the geometric relationship of the covariance matrix with the use of linear transformations and eigen decomposition.
+This article shows a geometric explanation of the covariance matrix and the way it describes the shape of a data set.

 # Introduction